Mega Sena Prizes

 The overall odds of winning any Mega Sena prize on a standard ticket are 1 in 2,298.

-This leaves 27 percent of the prize fund to be accounted for, 22 percent of which is kept aside for a special game that is held every five draws.
-Five percent is then set aside for the Mega da Virada draw.
+22 percent of the prize fund is kept aside for a special game that is held every five draws.
+Another five percent is then set aside for the Mega da Virada draw.

 Mega da Virada

 A special Mega Sena draw, called Mega da Virada, is held every New Year’s Eve.
-Out of every Mega Sena draw during the year, five percent of the funds raised will be allocated for Mega da Virada, ensuring that a truly colossal sum is on offer during the festive season.
 The game is played exactly like Mega Sena, with ticket holders needing to match the six main numbers drawn to win the jackpot.
 Prizes for matching five or four main numbers are also available.
 Tickets for Mega da Virada typically go on sale at the beginning of December.